yuqitanyq/tp/docs/DeveloperGuide.md

 1. User requests to add a book and provides the name and details of the book

-2. LibTask adds the module.
+2. LibTask adds the book.

    Use case ends.